Why GBC was a barrack in heady days of Rawlings’ 1981 coup – Prof Karikari

 “So one time, I think it was in 1983 or so, I was in the office and there were soldiers all around GBC at the time, it was one barrack, there was a company which always guarded GBC and there were sand bags all over with guns trailed at the streets and people who were coming in,” he said.

-Prof Karikari who left the GBC in 1894 narrated one such failed coup attempts which resulted in all staff present having to remain within the facility for 48-hours as soldiers exchanged gunfire with the coupists.
+Prof Karikari who left the GBC in 1984 narrated one such failed coup attempt which resulted in all staff present having to remain within the facility for 48-hours as soldiers exchanged gunfire with the coupists.

 “So I was at the office when Warrant Officer Agyei Boadi, who was a member of the PNDC and who had been part of Rawlings’ cohort of coup makers rushed to my office with a couple of soldiers that some people are coming to attack GBC.